What is Viral Fever?

 A body temperature of about 98.6°F (37°C) is normal, and anything higher than 100.4°F is considered a fever.
-When you have flu or cold, your body temperature spikes due to viral infection.
+When you have the flu or cold, your body temperature spikes due to viral infection.

 Moreover, people nowadays have resorted to self-medication instead of reaching out to healthcare providers, which increases the chance of multiple complications when they suffer from viral fever.